Android-for-Python/Android-for-Python-Users/README.md

 [Install documentation](https://github.com/kivy/buildozer/blob/master/docs/source/installation.rst), RTFM, really.

 **Test your Buildozer install by building (`buildozer android debug`) and running [Hello World](https://kivy.org/doc/stable/guide/basic.html#create-an-application) with the default `buildozer.spec` (create this with `buildozer init`).
-I know you just want to see your app run on Android, but this simple first step will provide you will a framework to address any future issues.**
+I know you just want to see your app run on Android, but this simple first step will provide you with a framework to address any future issues.**

 ### Most Common Issues